sanscript-tech/orphan_support-php/Contributing.md

 * Every contribution counts, and will go a long way towards betterment of the code and/or its related files.

-## Assistance to get started
+## Assistance to get started:page_facing_up:

 If you're new to contributing and have no idea about working with repositories, be sure to check [GitHub docs to getting started](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github) from GitHub may also be helpful to refer.

-## Essential Guidelines for contribution against Autumn of Open Source 2020:
+## Essential Guidelines for contribution against Autumn of Open Source 2020::bookmark_tabs:

 Before you start off with the contribution,